 Vagal stimulation addresses both acute panic and the underlying nervous system sensitivity that makes you prone to attacks.
 By strengthening your vagal “brake,” you become less reactive to the internal sensations that typically trigger panic.

-- Strengthens parasympathetic nervous system response providing stronger physiological opposition to panic-inducing sympathetic surges
+- Strengthens parasympathetic nervous system response, providing stronger physiological opposition to panic-inducing sympathetic surges.

-- Helps you regain control faster, especially in the early stages of a panic surge
+- Helps you regain control faster, especially in the early stages of a panic surge.

 “When I wasn’t getting enough deep, restorative sleep, it impacted my mood and daily routine.
 Nurosym has completely transformed the way I rest.”